Torgen/codex-blackboard/README.md

 At the moment the two ways to install Meteor are:

-- just make a git clone of the meteor repository and put it in $PATH, or
+- just make a Git clone of the meteor repository and put it in $PATH, or
 - use the package downloaded by their install shell script

 The latter option is easier, and automatically downloads the correct